 Once the process has started you will see a progress bar showing the approximate completion status.
-Upon completion of the update you will see • Available appear next to the radio in the list box.
+Upon completion of the update you will see Available appear next to the radio in the list box.
 Firmware updates usually complete in a few minutes.
 If the progress bar goes all the way to the right and stops, and the update does not complete within a few minutes, restart the radio and SmartSDR and try again.

-Note: If downgrading from SmartSDR v2.5+ to something prior, a reset to Factory Defaults will be necessary after the downgrade as a result of database schema changes.
-See section 38 for details on performing the reset.
-Once the Factory Defaults have been restored, exported settings from the downgraded version may be imported.
+Note: If downgrading from SmartSDR v3.0+ to something prior, a reset to Factory Defaults will be necessary after the downgrade as a result of database schema changes.
+See section 40 for details

-6 LICENSING THE RADIO FOR SMARTSDR
+7 LICENSING THE RADIO FOR SMARTSDR

 SmartSDR for Windows is licensed software.
 FlexRadio Systems makes the software available under license to owners and users of FlexRadio Systems 6000 Series radios.
-Generally a license for the latest version of SmartSDR is granted as part of a radio purchase with a grace period for those that have recently purchased just prior to release.
-For v2, any FLEX-6000 Signature Series radio that was purchased on or after May 19th, 2017 will automatically receive a SmartSDR v2 license.
+Generally, a license for the latest version of SmartSDR is granted as part of a radio purchase with a grace period for those that have recently purchased just prior to release.
+For v3, any FLEX-6000 Signature Series radio or SmartSDR v2 license that was purchased on or after Oct.
+1, 2018 will automatically receive a SmartSDR v3 license.
 No additional license purchase is required in this case.
-Owners of other radios, not licensed for Version 2, will need to purchase a license as part of the installation process.
+Owners of other radios, not licensed for Version 3, will need to purchase a license as part of the installation process.